dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 ## FAQ

+**Are all of the APIs addressable through native Swift or the Objective-C and Swift interoperability?**

+The Intune App SDK APIs are in objective-C only and do not support native Swift.

 **Do all users of my application need to be registered with the MAM service?**

 No. In fact, only work or school accounts should be registered with the Intune App SDK.
 Apps are responsible for determining if an account is used in a work or school context.